Triscus/EuroshieldDrums/README.md

 # EuroshieldDrums
 Simple Drum for the Euroshield Eurorack Module by 1010 Music

-The Code provides two Drum Voices that can be triggered by the Upper/Lower CV Inputs.
+The Code provides two drum voices that can be triggered by the Upper/Lower CV Inputs.
 It uses the Teensy Audio Library

 The sound of the voices can be altered with several parameters.
-The button selects the setting and the potentiometer changes the value.
+The button selects the setting, the potentiometer changes the value.

 To prevent a parameter is changed to the actual value of the potentiometer while selecting a new parameter, the potentiometer needs to 'catch' the parameter value first.
 (E.g if the parameter has the value 0.0, the potentiometer needs to turned fully CCW before the parameter is going to be changed)